 The Modem Test can be performed at any time to verify that the microprocessor can communicate properly with the internal modem.
 The test can be performed while the modem is idle or while a call is active.

-Assuming that a modem is installed and it is operating properly there are two possible responses to the Modem Test command.
+Assuming that the modem is operating properly there are two possible responses to the Modem Test command.
 Both responses are listed below.